 Fish Keeping Difficulty

-The Longfin Blue Danio is a great choice for beginners and are great companions in a community aquarium.
-They adapt very well to different tank set ups and can handle minor tank condition fluctuations without issue.
-They are usually very easy to feed and get along with most tank mates.
-These are long finned fish so keep an eye on their long delicate fins.
+Longfin Blue Danios are a great choice for a beginning aquarist, and they make great companions in a community aquarium.
+They adapt very well to different tank setups and can handle minor tank condition fluctuations without issue.
+They are usually very easy to feed and get along with most tankmates.
+These are long-finned fish, so keep an eye on their long, delicate fins.

 Aquarium Hardiness: Very Hardy